What Is Negative Space?

 Written by Coursera Staff • Updated on

-Learn about negative space and why it's useful in graphic and UX design.
-Find out where the term comes from, why it's important for designers, and how you can use it.
+Learn about negative space and why it's useful in graphic and user experience (UX) design.

 [Featured Image] A UX designer hand draws wireframes with colored markers on sheets of paper at a desk.

-In graphic design, negative space refers to the area surrounding the primary objects (or positive space) in a graphic representation.
-Negative space has many uses in graphic design, and knowing more about it offers a variety of benefits.
+In graphic and UX design, negative space refers to the area surrounding the primary objects (or positive space) in a scene or graphic representation.

 Where does the term negative space come from?